creevey/creevey/README.md

 - Add `docker` support that allow start test without specifying `gridUrl` and setup `selenoid` locally.
 - Allow use different webdrivers not only `selenium`, but also `puppeteer` or `playwright`.
 - Integrate Creevey UI into Storybook UI and start it with storybook.

+## Known issues

+- Hot reloading don't work very well.
+Creevey watching for changes story files and to decide that files needs to be watched it get from `fileName` parameter saved by storybook for each story.
+And this `fileName` in some cases contains relative path not from root project directory.
+So Creevey couldn't resolve that path to absolute one.
+Possible solutions, try to store stories in root project directory like in this repo.
+Or you could update storybook to 6.x